Financial targets

 The dividend as a percentage of net profit shall be 30–50 per cent, taking into account other factors such as financial position, cash flow and growth opportunities.

-The AGM approved the proposed dividend for the year of SEK 3.00 per share, equivalent to 31 per cent of earnings per share for continuing operations and the financial year.
-The current financial position and profitability are considered to provide sufficient scope for the proposed dividend.
+The AGM in May voted in favour of the Board’s proposal to pay a dividend of SEK 3.50 (3.00) per share, equivalent to 35 per cent of earnings per share for continuing operations and the financial year.